Meet our Patrons, Trustees and Ambassadors

 "We’d like to offer you the position of Trustee within the local Mind charity"….

-That was the sentence (from the Chair of the Board, as I was driving to John Lewis in Norwich) that began my time (or tenure, if you’re posh!), as a member of an experienced Board, guiding a local branch of a charity that, since its inception in 1978, had gone from strength to strength.
+That was the sentence (from the Chair of the Board, as Pete was driving to John Lewis in Norwich) that began Pete’s time (or tenure, if you’re posh!), as a member of an experienced Board, guiding a local branch of a charity that, since its inception in 1978, had gone from strength to strength.

 That was 2017!

-My own journey to this point had been what you might call ‘a bit of a ride’…leaving home at 15 to join the Army, then serving worldwide in some nice and not-too-nice places, finally leaving after 24 years’ service with great memories…but a pair of dodgy knees, a knackered back, one wife and two daughters!
+Pete’s own journey to this point had been what you might call ‘a bit of a ride’… leaving home at 15 to join the Army, then serving worldwide in some nice and not-too-nice places, finally leaving after 24 years’ service with great memories… but a pair of dodgy knees, a knackered back, one wife and two daughters!

-I still having a dodgy back, knackered knees, one wife and now two married daughters, plus two beautiful grandchildren…but am now truly ‘jet-lagged’.
+He still has a dodgy back, knackered knees, one wife and now two married daughters, plus two beautiful grandchildren… but is now truly ‘jet-lagged’.

-I finally arrived in Hemsby, Norfolk, and am trying to slow down, but also looking for something to keep me semi-active; maybe add a little value from some of the experience gained in the 40 years-plus from being involved in the Engineering & Global Business environments.
+Pete finally arrived in Hemsby, Norfolk, and is trying to slow down, but also looking for something to keep him semi-active; maybe add a little value from some of the experience gained in the 40 years-plus from being involved in the Engineering & Global Business environments.

 As a plus, having now moved into house number 28, tips on packing can be supplied free of charge!